On the Diplomatic Service Fast Stream, you’ll promote British interests overseas and support our businesses and citizens

-In your first placement, Fast Streamers fill a policy role, as desk officer for a specific country, or policy lead on a thematic issue such as human rights, counter-terrorism or climate change.
+Typical FCO policy roles may include being desk officer for a specific country, or policy lead on a thematic issue such as human rights, counter-terrorism or climate change.

-In their second placement, Fast Streamers take on an operational role, which could include working in a minister’s office, in a media office, in the consular department, or working on commercial issues in the Prosperity department.
+Typical FCO operational roles may be working in a Minister’s office, in the media office, in the consular department, or working on finance/commercial issues.